 When should you go to the ER?

 Seeking prompt medical assistance is crucial if anxiety is acute or if there is fear about a potential medical emergency, such as a heart attack.
-Furthermore, the individual need to think about going to the ER if they are still unable to manage their symptoms after using coping techniques.
+Furthermore, the individual needs to think about going to the ER if they are still unable to manage their symptoms after using coping techniques.

 What does a severe anxiety attack look like?